boazbk/tcs/lec_07_other_models.md

 We will not show all the details but it is not hard to show that the word RAM model is equivalent to NAND<< programs.
 Every NAND<< program can be easily simulated by a RAM machine as long as $w$ is larger than the logarithm of its running time.
 In the other direction, a NAND<< program can simulate a RAM machine, using its variables as the registers.
-The only significant difference between NAND<< and the word-RAM model is that in NAND<<, since we have a constant number of variables, we can think of our memory as an array where in each location there are only $t=O(1)$ bits stored (one bit for each distinct unindexed variable identifier used in the program).
-Thus we will need a factor of $O(w)$  multiplicative overheard to simulate the word-RAM model with an array storing $w$-length words.

 ### Imperative languages